By Dan Moren

 Honestly, the biggest downside may be that the input dialog that Shortcuts pops up doesn’t let you hit the Return key to submit it, in a weird disregard for decades worth of Mac UI convention.
 Here’s hoping that Apple fixes that oversight in a future release.
 (Update: Reader Nicholas points out that you can hit fn-Return to submit a dialog box that allows for multi-line input.
 Still, it’d be nice for there to be an option for single-line input that would allow just using Return.)

-If you’d like to give the shortcut a whirl for yourself, you can grab it here.
+If you’d like to give the shortcut a whirl for yourself, you can grab the latest version of it here.

 [Dan Moren is the East Coast Bureau Chief of Six Colors.
 You can find him on Twitter at @dmoren or reach him by email at firstname.lastname@example.org.
 The latest novel in his Galactic Cold War series of sci-fi space adventures, The Nova Incident, is available now.]